Bbetaverse22/dev-builder/docs/GITHUB_MCP_STATUS.md

 # GitHub MCP Implementation Status

-**Date:** October 8, 2025
+**Date:** October 12, 2025
-**Issue:** #0 - Setup Official GitHub MCP Server **Status:** ✅ **Implementation Complete** (Requires Docker runtime)
+**Issue:** #0 - Setup Official GitHub MCP Server **Status:** ⏹️ **De-scoped** — project now defaults to GitHub REST API (no Docker)

 ---

 ## 🎯 Summary

-The GitHub MCP client implementation is **complete and ready for production use**.
-The code is fully functional, but the official GitHub MCP server requires Docker to run.
-The implementation has been tested and verified using direct GitHub API calls.
+We built a working GitHub MCP client, but the official MCP server requires Docker (or a local Go build), which is out of scope for the current capstone environment.
+The project now standardizes on the GitHub REST API for repository search, file reads, and issue creation.
+The MCP client code remains available behind a feature flag if we revisit MCP tooling later.

 ---